 He checks in for the fifth time from Oklahoma City, Oklahoma, having now completed five of his 14 total team visits scheduled ahead of the NBA Draft.

 After my workout in Philadelphia last Sunday, I had my flight scheduled to get over to Chicago on Monday afternoon.
-It actually got cancelled as we were on the plane, on the runway.
+It actually got canceled as we were on the plane, on the runway.
 Everyone was ready to go, but I had a bad feeling because I’ve had bad experiences with that airline before.
 Somehow, I knew there was going to be a problem.

 That flight was scheduled for before noon, and I could not get on another until 8:30 p.m.
 I wound up chilling in the airport for nearly 10 hours, so to pass the time I watched Game of Thrones, Sons of Anarchy and a Justice League cartoon on Netflix [laughing].
 Eventually I did get on the plane to go to Chicago.